juicedata/juicefs/docs/en/administration/monitoring.md

 </property>
 ```

 At the same time, the frequency of reporting metrics can be modified through the `juicefs.push-interval` configuration.
 The default is to report once every 10 seconds.
-For all configurations supported by JuiceFS Hadoop Java SDK, please refer to [documentation](../deployment/hadoop_java_sdk.md#client-configurations).

 :::info
 According to the suggestion of [Pushgateway official document](https://github.com/prometheus/pushgateway/blob/master/README.md#configure-the-pushgateway-as-a-target-to-scrape), Prometheus's [scrape configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) needs to set `honor_labels: true`.